Introduction

 With Accuplan’s 20+ years in self-directed retirement solutions, investors get the expertise, security, and seamless platform they need to invest confidently in digital assets.

-Editor’s Note: This article was originally published on April 8, 2022, and has been fully updated in September 2025 to reflect the latest information on Crypto IRAs, including comparisons with ETFs, updated IRS guidance, and current market context.
+Editor’s Note: This article was originally published on April 8, 2022, and has been updated in April 2026 to reflect the latest information on Crypto IRAs, including ETF comparisons and current market context.